Andimagandi/HEAT_aredl/docs/source/TUItutorial.rst

 In this directory, the batch files of any test cases are provided.
 The batch file to execute the ELMER test case is called batchFile_optical_elmer.dat.
 To activate the ELMER capabilities in any HEAT batch file, the flag elmer is added under the column output.
-Any input required for the ELMER run must be stored in the subdirectory elmer of the respective machine directory, in this case nstx.
+Any input required for the ELMER run must be stored in the subdirectory elmer of the respective machine directory, here nstx.
 To access this folder, the user must enter the following into the terminal:

   .. code-block:: bash